-There are several cases, where various EU countries have, unilaterally, directly or indirectly attempted to erect 'fences' and 'walls' so as to keep away African migrants.
-For example, between the 23rd and 29th of November 2015, the Spanish government returned Moroccan migrants.
+There are several cases, where various EU countries have, unilaterally, directly or indirectly attempted to erect "fences" and "walls" so as to keep away African migrants.
+For example, between the 23 and 29 November 2015, the Spanish Government returned Moroccan migrants.
 This was after around 100 people attempted to enter Spanish territory by scaling the fences of Melilla.
 These migrants were "brought down from the fences by ladder into Spanish territory".
 They were "immediately returned to Morocco, without being identified, given the chance to claim asylum, or being given an interpreter.
 Spain claims it was not in contravention of human rights, because people can claim asylum at the places provided for this purpose at the border posts.
-People from Sub-Saharan Africa are not permitted to enter these spaces".
-15 Spain undertook this action notwithstanding the regional and supranational influence of the European Convention on Human Rights (ECHR) and the European Court of Human Rights over member states of the Council of Europe "in the area of immigration, residence and integration of aliens through a generous application of the principle of proportionality and a liberal interpretation of provisions of the ECHR" (Lambert, 2007 as cited in Nshimbi and Fioramonti, 2013).
-In this regard, Nshimbi and Fioramonti cite a BBC 2012 report about the 23 February 2012 European Court of Human Rights order to Italy to pay €15,000 each to 13 Eritrean and 11 Somali migrants, after ruling that Italy had violated Article Three (prohibition of inhuman or degrading treatment) and Article Four of Protocol Four (prohibition of collective expulsions) of the ECHR, when it sent the migrants back to Libya.
+People from Sub-Saharan Africa are not permitted to enter these spaces"[10].
+Spain undertook this action notwithstanding the regional and supranational influence of the European Convention on Human Rights (ECHR) and the European Court of Human Rights over member states of the Council of Europe "in the area of immigration, residence and integration of aliens through a generous application of the principle of proportionality and a liberal interpretation of provisions of the ECHR" (Lambert, 2007 as cited in Nshimbi and Fioramonti, 2013).
+In this regard, Nshimbi and Fioramonti cite a BBC 2012 report about the 23 February 2012 European Court of Human Rights order to Italy to pay €15,000 each to 13 Eritrean and 11 Somali migrants, after ruling that Italy had violated Article 3 (prohibition of inhuman or degrading treatment) and Article 4 of Protocol 4 (prohibition of collective expulsions) of the ECHR, when it sent the migrants back to Libva.